 Throughout the year, you may come across a few issues with your car that will need to be resolved.
-The safety of your vehicle is a key part to daily life, and so staying on top of any potential hazards is important.
+The safety of your vehicle affects you and other road users, and so staying on top of any potential hazards is important.

 This guide looks into MOT advisories, car maintenance, and the best practices for saving money and staying safe on the roads.